EricBanker12/ping-compensation/docs/preset.md

 `"enabled":false,` - class deactivated (if class deactivated then all settings for skills will be ignored and emulation for class will be disable)

-`1: false, // Combo Attack` - combo attack emulation deactivated
+`1: false, // Combo Attack` - combo attack compensation deactivated